 Thanks to our supporters, over €700,000 was raised for this state-of-the-art facility.

 Many families spend long hours in the hospital with relatives who are dying or seriously ill.
 By creating family rooms, the Mater Hospital can offer a dedicated space with privacy and dignity during this difficult time.

 They are also a space for family to meet with hospital staff away from busy corridors.
-The Mater Foundation has helped fund eight family rooms in the hospital, which are calm and comfortable and provide small but important facilities such as tea and coffee making for families.
+The Mater Hospital Foundation has helped fund thirteen family rooms in the hospital, which provide homely facilities such as tea and coffee making for families.

 The Mater Hospital Foundation also purchased four sleepover sofas to that cost €5,000 for the rooms so family members can stay overnight with their loved one.

 Located close to the Mater Hospital, the centre provides respite care for the elderly in the local area.
 The Mater Hoaspital Foundation funds two nurses, while a team of volunteers keep the centre a warm, comfortable space for people to come for tea and coffee in the mornings, and lunch in the afternoon.
 The centre is open from 9.30 am to 3 pm, Monday to Friday.

 Located in Fairview, the Mater’s Post-Acute Care Service offers cares for patients who have received treatment in the Mater Hospital but are not quite ready to go home, so the unit cares for them until they are well enough to do so.

 Nurses, medical social workers, pharmacists, and consultants lead the service.
 The Mater Hospital Foundation has provided funds to redecorate the dining and sitting rooms and also made them dementia-friendly, with oilcloths, vintage clocks, wallpaper and ornaments.